 Always use SICPs and, where required, 'Transmission based precautions' (TBPs), refer to the 'SICPs and TBPs Policy for Care Home Settings'.

-When caring for residents in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+When caring for residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.

 2. Definitions